Parameter estimation for rough differential equations: Introduction

-The second reason was that such settings arise in the context of ``equation-free'' medelling of multiscale models (see \cite{Kevrekidis}).
+The second reason was that such settings arise in the context of ``equation-free'' modelling of multiscale models (see \cite {Kevrekidis}).
 Suppose that we have access to some code that simulates the dynamics of a complex system, such as molecular dynamics.
-We treat the code as a ``black box''.
-We are interested in the global behavior of a function of our system that ``lives'' in the slow scale, i.e. in some limit its dynamics follow a diffusion, which is, however, unknown.
-The basic idea of ``equation-free'' modelling is to run the code for a {\it short time} and use the output to {\it locally estimate} the parameters of the differential equation.
-This process is repeated several times with carefullly chosen initial conditions, so as to get an estimate of the global dynamics.
-To summarize, in this problem: \begin{itemize} \item[(a)] we observe many independent paths; \item[(b)] time is short; \item[(c)] we locally approximate the vector field by a polynomial. \end{itemize} Currently, the estimation is done using the MLE approach, pretending that the data comes from the diffusion rather than the multiscale model (see \cite{Calderon}).
+We treat the code as a ``black box.''
+We are interested in the global behavior\vadjust{\goodbreak} of a function of our system that ``lives'' in the slow scale, that is, in some limit its dynamics follow a diffusion, which is, however, unknown.
+The basic idea of ``equation-free'' modelling is to run the code for a \textit{short time} and use the output to \textit{locally estimate} the parameters of the differential equation.
+This process is repeated several times with carefully chosen initial conditions, so as to get an estimate of the global dynamics.
+To summarize, in this problem: \begin{longlist}[(c)] \item[(a)] we observe many independent paths; \item[(b)] time is short; \item[(c)] we locally approximate the vector field by a polynomial. \end{longlist} Currently, the estimation is done using the MLE approach, pretending that the data comes from the diffusion rather than the multiscale model (see \cite{Calderon}).
 However, for short time $T$ we cannot expect the diffusion approximation to be a good one.
 We believe that in the scale of $T$, we can always approximate the dynamics by a differential equation driven by a rough path (see \cite{me}).

+However, the method can be generalized to other settings, such as observing one continuous path, provided that some ergodicity conditions are fulfilled.
+We also describe the methodology for this setting and demonstrate it with an example.
+Note though that in the general setting of rough paths, ergodicity theory has not yet been developed and has to be checked for each case separately.
+For some recent results on the ergodicity of differential equations driven by fractional Brownian motion see \cite{Hairer}.